oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/malta.md

 mixed legal system of English common law and civil law based on the Roman and Napoleonic civil codes; subject to European Union law

 ### 憲法
-- `history`: many previous; latest adopted 21 September 1964
+- `歷史`: many previous; latest adopted 21 September 1964
-- `amendments`: proposals (Acts of Parliament) require at least two-thirds majority vote by the House of Representatives; passage of Acts requires majority vote by referendum, followed by final majority vote by the House and assent of the president of the republic; amended many times, last in 2020
+- `修正`: proposals (Acts of Parliament) require at least two-thirds majority vote by the House of Representatives; passage of Acts requires majority vote by referendum, followed by final majority vote by the House and assent of the president of the republic; amended many times, last in 2020

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Malta
+- `血統公民身份`: at least one parent must be a citizen of Malta
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 5 years
+- `入籍的居留要求`: 5 years

 ### 選舉權
 18 years of age (16 in local council elections); universal

 ### 行政部門
-- `chief of state`: President Myriam Spiteri DEBONO (since 4 April 2024)
+- `國家元首`: President Myriam Spiteri DEBONO (since 4 April 2024)
-- `head of government`: Prime Minister Robert ABELA (13 January 2020)
+- `政府首腦`: Prime Minister Robert ABELA (13 January 2020)
-- `cabinet`: Cabinet appointed by the president on the advice of the prime minister
+- `内閣`: Cabinet appointed by the president on the advice of the prime minister
-- `elections/appointments`: president indirectly elected by the House of Representatives for a single 5-year term; election last held on 27 March 2024 (next to be held by March 2029); following legislative elections, the leader of the majority party or majority coalition usually appointed prime minister by the president for a 5-year term; deputy prime minister appointed by the president on the advice of the prime minister
+- `選舉/任命`: president indirectly elected by the House of Representatives for a single 5-year term; election last held on 27 March 2024 (next to be held by March 2029); following legislative elections, the leader of the majority party or majority coalition usually appointed prime minister by the president for a 5-year term; deputy prime minister appointed by the president on the advice of the prime minister
-- `election results`: *2024:  *Myriam SPITERI DEBONO (PL) elected president; House of Representatives vote - unanimous*2019:* George VELLA (PL) elected president; House of Representatives vote - unanimous
+- `選舉結果`: *2024:  *Myriam SPITERI DEBONO (PL) elected president; House of Representatives vote - unanimous*2019:* George VELLA (PL) elected president; House of Representatives vote - unanimous

 ### 立法部門
-- `description`: unicameral House of Representatives or Il-Kamra Tad-Deputati, a component of the Parliament of Malta (65 seats statutory, 79 for 2022-2027 term; members directly elected in 5 multi-seat constituencies by proportional representation vote; members serve 5-year terms)
+- `描述`: unicameral House of Representatives or Il-Kamra Tad-Deputati, a component of the Parliament of Malta (65 seats statutory, 79 for 2022-2027 term; members directly elected in 5 multi-seat constituencies by proportional representation vote; members serve 5-year terms)
-- `elections`: last held on 26 March 2022 (next to be held in 2027)
+- `選舉`: last held on 26 March 2022 (next to be held in 2027)
-- `election results`: percent of vote by party - PL 55.1%, PN 41.7%, other 3.2%; seats by party - PL 38, PN 29; composition as of February 2024 - men 57, women 22, percentage women 27.9%; note - due to underepresentation by women in the combined general on 26 March and two casual elections on 7 and 12 April (10 seats or 14.9%), an additional 12 seats were awarded because their percentage did not meet the 40% threshold required by the Malta Constitution or the General Elections Amendment Act 2021
+- `選舉結果`: percent of vote by party - PL 55.1%, PN 41.7%, other 3.2%; seats by party - PL 38, PN 29; composition as of February 2024 - men 57, women 22, percentage women 27.9%; note - due to underepresentation by women in the combined general on 26 March and two casual elections on 7 and 12 April (10 seats or 14.9%), an additional 12 seats were awarded because their percentage did not meet the 40% threshold required by the Malta Constitution or the General Elections Amendment Act 2021

 ### 司法部門
-- `highest court(s)`: Court of Appeal (consists of either 1 or 3 judges); Constitutional Court (consists of 3 judges); Court of Criminal Appeal (consists of either 1 or 3 judges)
+- `最高法院`: Court of Appeal (consists of either 1 or 3 judges); Constitutional Court (consists of 3 judges); Court of Criminal Appeal (consists of either 1 or 3 judges)
-- `judge selection and term of office`: Court of Appeal and Constitutional Court judges appointed by the president, usually upon the advice of the prime minister; judges of both courts serve until age 65
+- `法官遴選和任期`: Court of Appeal and Constitutional Court judges appointed by the president, usually upon the advice of the prime minister; judges of both courts serve until age 65
-- `subordinate courts`: Civil Court (divided into the General Jurisdiction Section, Family Section, and Voluntary Section); Criminal Court; Court of Magistrates; Gozo Courts (for the islands of Gozo and Comino)
+- `下級法院`: Civil Court (divided into the General Jurisdiction Section, Family Section, and Voluntary Section); Criminal Court; Court of Magistrates; Gozo Courts (for the islands of Gozo and Comino)

 ### 政黨
 AD+PD or ADPD (formed from the merger of Democratic Alternative or AD and Democratic Party (Partit Demokratiku) or PD)Labor Party (Partit Laburista) or PL Nationalist Party (Partit Nazzjonalista) or PN